Back in 2010, Google released an “SEO Starter Guide” as a .pdf file, and shared it with the world.

 The guide was 32 pages long, and covered quite a few facts and basic information about SEO, or Search Engine Optimization.

-It was a helpful document that was referred to and cited often by myself and other SEOs, as trusted verification of the advice and recommendations we provided to clients and to potential clients.
+It was a helpful document that was referred to and cited often by myself and other SEOs who also offer affordable SEO Services, as trusted verification of the advice and recommendations we provided to clients and to potential clients.

 However, in December Google launched a brand new guide to SEO, completely .html based, to replace the old PDF file.

 Unfortunately, the old SEO guide is just showing 404 error because they didn’t follow their own advice…

 From Googles SEO Guide: